jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 < Some things here may have a place in Execution Order >

 `<< details >>`

-< Might this cover which situations only apply to procedures compared to objects? >
+< Might this cover which situations only apply to commands compared to objects? >

 This section covers some basic execution situations.
 Each situation has certain implications.
 Usually the implications are quite obvious, but perhaps noteworthy nevertheless.

-`<< 2021-04-20: Here the struggle might become visible of trying to this notation work for procedures. >>`
+`< 2021-04-20: Here the struggle might become visible of trying to this notation work for commands. >`

 ###### Squares and Diamonds